 As noted in Section 2.2 above, our estimate for the amount of profit shifted out of the United States (\$143 billion) lines up well with Guvenen et al. (2021), who find that \$158.3 billion was shifted by U.S. multinationals out of the United States in 2015, plus \$3.5 billion by 127 non-U.S. technology-intensive multinationals.
 The slightly lower number (by 0.1% of U.S. GDP) implied by our methodology can be explained by the fact that Guvenen et al. (2021) allocate the worldwide profits of U.S. multinationals proportionally to wages and capital stocks, while we allocate haven profits proportionally to the cross-border payments conducive of profit shifting.
 To illustrate the difference, consider the case of a U.S. company with an affiliate in Bermuda that owns an affiliate in France selling digital services to French customers.
 The French affiliate pays royalties to the Bermuda holding for the right to use the firm's intellectual property, stripping earnings out of France.
 If employees and capital are in the United States, profits are assigned to the United States in the Guvenen et al. (2021) approach, while some are allocated to France in ours.
-We view both benchmarks as relevant and complementary.
+There is no unambiguously correct way to allocate profits of multinationals with complex production structures, and we view both benchmarks as relevant and complementary.